30 Years Later, the Battle Continues: The Psychology Behind the Bridge Wars

 Poet might very likely be an ESTP, the way he came out swinging fiercely, including at Just Ice and several other MC’s in another concurrent rap back then ⦅”eighty sa’en, I was crazy sa’en…” he recounts in “Bio”⦆; but quickly dropped it.
 Shanté might be that type also, behaving pretty much the same way.

 Then there’s the ENTJ ⦅pure Choleric⦆, which is the next type I would go for if this is wrong, but he doesn’t really seem like a J, and his Thinking seems introverted (stimulated by internal analysis), not extraverted.
+(He also “parents” with it, in the whole “Teacher” theme, with Parent being the complex carrying the auxiliary, by which we reach out to support or “teach” others).
 The “directive” Choleric in the social area would be more “dry” or aloof-seeming in interviews and lectures.

 On the other hand, in a recent FB type discussion, someone suggested LL was ESTP, but he actually seems more like KRS in overall personality, including having to have the last word, so I think ENTP.
 His background most likely not as rough as KRS, that’s why he doesn’t seem quite as “hard”, and he didn’t becomes as “philosophical”, so he would represent the more familiar “lighter” side of Ne dominance.
 Moe Dee might be INTP, like me.
 Similar to KRS with the lyrical ingenuity, but introverted, and thus not as aggressive).